ConsumerDataStandardsAustralia/standards/slate/source/includes/obsolete/get-product-detail-v2.html.md

 # Get Product Detail V2
 This page documents the obsolete version 2 of the Get Product Detail end point.

+This version is to be ceased to be called by data recipients by **May 31st 2021** and can be decommissioned by data holders as of that date.

 ## Get Product Detail